-We congratulate our girls on their excellent exam results in August 2018 with 100% of all girls gaining A*-B in A Level with 67% achieving an A* and 100% of all pupils taking the Cambridge iGCSE achieving the top 9-7 grades with 54% gaining the top grade of 9.
+We congratulate our girls on their excellent exam results in August 2019 with 100% of all candidates gaining A*-B in A Level with 67% achieving an A* and 100% of all pupils taking the Cambridge iGCSE achieving the top 9-7 grades with 54% gaining the top grade of 9.

 The History Department at St Augustine’s Priory aims to inspire pupils’ interest and enjoyment of the past which they will be able to take forward into a society in which understanding and protecting heritage has a central role.
 We seek to provide a stimulating environment for historical enquiry to enable all students to learn and achieve.